NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

                  payment
 </pre>

-<p>We could compute the above payment from other information we are more likely to see in the contract, but this involves just normal programming.
-We can use a function to perform the computation in the first place:</p>
+We could compute the above payment from other information we are more likely to see in the contract, but this involves just normal programming.
+We can use a function to perform the computation in the first place:

 <pre>
 loanPayments(principal, interest, schedule) =